JJNod88/PP1_html_css/README.md

     * The form method will be 'GET' and it will ask for **First Name**, **Last Name**, **Email Address** and**Location** with a radio buttons of **Manchester** and **Other**.

+UX
+For headers i used the same style and formatting

 ## Testing